nunoluciano/xcl/html/modules/ckeditor4/README.txt

 How to Use
 ----------
 1) Install this module as normal.
-2) Change the target text area's "editor" parameter as <{xoops_dhtmltarea editor=html}>
+2) Change the templates target textarea's "editor" parameter to <{xoops_dhtmltarea editor=html}>

-Note: This module changes textarea input field only.
-This means showing this area is not changed.
-So if the filed is escaped when showing, this module wouldn't work at all.
+Note: This module changes the textarea input field only.
+This means the module template's textarea is not changed.
+Otherwise, this module wouldn't work at all.